cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ### Summary of Changes

-Wave 7 includes minor modification of the existing questions regarding COVID -19 vaccination.
+Wave 7 includes minor modifications to the existing questions regarding COVID -19 vaccination.
 We intend to expand the scope of our questions in the next wave at the end of January 2021.
 Please review the changes carefully when you use responses from multiple waves of this survey.